anandsaini024/dlc_project/project 1/algorithm/README.md

 ## direct

-try to solve by directly extracting features on each digit and then try yo get a classification
+try to solve by directly extracting features on each digit and then try yo get a classification of the digit

 ## simple Hres (SHres)